 Urgency can help increase your store’s sales.
 One of the easiest ways to do this is to add a flash sale section to your store.
 In this section, all of your products should have a countdown timer on them.
 The products you add should be rotated once a week so that you always have a new selection of products to keep customers coming back for more deals.
 You can add a Flash Sale section to your top navigation so that people can easily find your sale products.
 Aim to make it the last category in your top navigation as the first and last categories get the highest number of clicks.

-Ecommerce Tips (#30): Use Oberlo Verified Suppliers to find quality products
+Ecommerce Tips (#30): Use Oberlo to find millions of products

 Ecommerce Tips (#31): Add your discount codes to a discount code site